United States Strategic Bombing Survey: Against the home islands

 In total, Allied aircraft dropped 656,400 tons of bombs on Japanese targets, 160,800 tons on the home islands.
-This was much smaller than the 2,770,000 tons dropped over Europe, or even the 1,415,745 tons on Germany.
+In Europe there were 2,770,000 tons dropped, and 1,415,745 tons on Germany specifically.

 After initial attacks from high-altitude precision bombing in which less than 10% of the bombs fell near their targets, Allied air forces switched to low-level night-time incendiary attacks against Japanese cities.
-On the night of 9–10 March 1945, 16 sqmi of downtown Tokyo were burned out and tens of thousands were killed by U.S. Army Air Forces B-29s.
+On the night of 9–10 March 1945, 16 sqmi of eastern Tokyo were burned out and tens of thousands were killed by U.S. Army Air Forces B-29s in Operation Meetinghouse.
 The Survey estimated that 88,000 died, while the Tokyo Fire Department estimated 97,000.
 Historian Richard Rhodes estimated more than 100,000, though journalist Mark Selden considered even this figure to be too low.
 In the following 10 days, a total of 31 sqmi were destroyed.
 The Survey notes that these attacks had little direct effect on manufacturing, with factories that were hit by bombs having less drop off in production than those that did not.
 However, they also noted that production dropped by 54% during this period due to the effects of bombing: the killing, injuring and dehousing of the workers as well as the destruction of the transportation network.
 Further, many of the houses destroyed in the bombing contained small shops that made parts for factories, so the bombing of residential districts also destroyed this decentralized manufacturing.
 They noted a precipitous reduction in food availability as well, dropping from about 2,000 calories per day at the start of the war, to 1,680 for industrial workers at the height of the campaign, and less for non-essential workers.
+The Survey found that civilian morale dropped across the country from the bombings, not confined to areas that were bombed, but that Japanese dedication to their Emperor prevented morale from inducing a desire to surrender.
+The Survey stated that Japanese leaders were partially influenced by low civilian morale, but only to the extent that it warranted concerns about maintaining the ruling class.